rohankalhans/Lint/Lint/GatewayService/README.md

 ```

 ## About
 This is a HTTP service used by FaceOpen as an entrypoint for interacting with all other microservices.
 It act as GRPC client for all other microservices.
-API calls are routed to respective microservices from gateway.
+API calls are routed to respective microservices from gateway service.

 ### 1. Recognise